pl853/WebApp-Security-Guide/README.md

 ### SESSION HIJACKING
 These days a lot of websites use session based login.
 This means a session is initiated when the user has given a valid username and password.
 But what if someone gets access to the session ID of the user thats logged in? </br>
 In this case the attacker would not need the password of the victim since the session ID works as a temporarily replacement for the password.
+There are multiple ways an attacker can get access of the SessionID :
+- Guess it
+- Calculate it
+- Brute-force it
+- Trial and error search
+- Cross site scripting
+- Use referer header
+- Packet sniffing
+The list goes on and on

 ### PREVENT SESSION HIJACKING
+As mentioned above there are a lot of ways an attacker can find the sessionID.
+To prevent this from happening you need to improve the secrecy of the SessionID.
+The key to preventing your sessionID from being stolen is making it unavailable to third parties.
+A lot of websites use secondary measures to prevent session hijacking even after the sessionID is compromised.</br>
+CAUTION : none of these secondary measures offer full protection to session hijacking, the secrecy of the sessionID is the only real mechanism for protection.

+### SECONDARY MEASURES FOR PREVENTING SESSION HIJACKING
+There are multiple secondary measures that can be taken to prevent session hijacking:
+- Tie the sessionID to the IP address of the client.
+  This measure wont protect you from attackers that use the same IP address.
+For example when using a VPN you have the same IP addres as other users that use the same VPN.
+- Tie the sessionID to certain HTTP Headers passed by the client.
+This is also not bullet proof since the attacker can replicate the HTTP headers your client sends.

 ## HTTPS